 Windows will list a series of error messages and stop codes when your computer (mainly the hard drive) goes wrong.
-The memory management error is one of the many common errors; it often appears on a blue screen.
-If you are careful enough, you’ll find there’s a stop code after the error message.
-You can then make use of the stopcode to pinpoint and fix the issue.
+The memory management error is one of the many common errors, which often appears on a blue screen.
+When you meet this error, you can find useful solutions from this MiniTool post.

-Computer memory is not a new concept for users; it refers to any physical devices that are used to store information by making use of the integrated circuits.
+Computer memory refers to any physical devices that are used to store information by making use of integrated circuits.
 The information can be stored temporarily like RAM (random access memory) or permanently, like ROM (read-only memory).

 What Is Memory Management Error

-Memory management error refers to the error related to computer’s memory; it can be a physical problem with RAM or a faulty memory/RAM.
+Memory management error refers to the error related to a computer’s memory.
+It can be a physical problem with RAM or a faulty memory/RAM.
 One main cause for the memory management error to show up in Windows 10 (MEMORY_MANAGEMENT BSOD error Windows 10) is outdated or broken graphics card drivers (especially when the graphics card also has memory).

 Memory Management Blue Screen Error

-Case 1: Getting memory management error blue screen many times a day immediately after latest win10 update.
+Case 1: Getting memory management error blue screen many times a day immediately after the latest Win10 update.

-I never got blue screen.
-I install the updates and the same day I'm getting that blue screen over and over again.
-I get it almost every time I try to turn my pc off, so I get to never leave my apartment or go to sleep because I can’t just turn my pc off without having to wait for it to reboot (which happens after blue screen) so I can turn it off again.
+I never got a blue screen.
+I install the updates and on the same day, I'm getting that blue screen over and over again.
+I get it almost every time I try to turn my PC off, so I get to never leave my apartment or go to sleep because I can’t just turn my PC off without having to wait for it to reboot (which happens after the blue screen) so I can turn it off again.
 It is 11 AM and I have gotten the blue screen today maybe 2 or 3 times already.
-Anyone else having this issue?
-Didn’t some windows 10 updates destroy CPUs in some PCs, wasn’t that in the news?
-Could this be related to Win 10 update induced hardware damage? - asked by KalleSatan in Microsoft Community
+Is anyone else having this issue?
+Didn’t some Windows 10 updates destroy CPUs in some PCs, wasn’t that in the news?
+Could this be related to Win 10 update-induced hardware damage? - asked by KalleSatan answers.microsoft

 Case 2: Memory Management Error Windows 10.

-All indications were that my system was OK for upgrade.
+All indications were that my system was OK for an upgrade.
 However, Acer did not support the upgrade of my laptop: Acer Aspire V5-571 P. Processor i7-3537U, Ram 8G, 64bitOS, Touch screen.
-I upgraded from windows 8.1 to 10 without any problems or issues.
-Approximately 20 minutes after use and repeatedly after that the system would fail, Blue screen: (gather information.
+I upgraded from Windows 8.1 to 10 without any problems or issues.
+Approximately 20 minutes after use and repeatedly after that the system would fail, blue screen: (gather information.
 Pointing to a memory management problem.
 Ran the Microsoft memory troubleshooter.
-No problem identified.
+No problem was identified.
 Because the laptop would not stay up for longer than 20 minutes.
 Even when left with no additional program running.
-I reverted back to Windows 8.1 Everything is fine again.
-Where to start? - posted by Hal70400 also in Microsoft Community
+I reverted to Windows 8.1 Everything is fine again.
+Where to start? - posted by Hal70400answers.microsoft

 What Causes Windows 10 Memory Management Error

-In general, the Memory Management error code will occur on a blue screen when there’s a serious memory management related error.
-There are a lot of reasons that should be responsible for Windows 10 blue screen memory management issue: disk error, outdated/damaged drivers, faulty memory/RAM, etc.
+There are a lot of reasons that should be responsible for Windows 10 blue screen memory management issues: disk error, outdated/damaged drivers, faulty memory/RAM, etc.

 9 main causes of Memory Management blue screen of death in Windows 10:

-- Windows update: after you upgraded your Windows from an older version, this error may appear.
+- Windows update: After you upgrade your Windows from an older version, this error may appear.

-- Graphics card drivers issue: the drivers of devices (like video driver) are missing, outdated, damage, or broken.
+- Graphics card drivers’ issue: The drivers of devices are missing, outdated, damaged, or broken.

-- Virus infection: the computer virus invades your system and then damages it (how to recover virus deleted files).
+- Virus infection: The computer virus invades your system and then damages it.

-- Hardware issues: hardware problems were detected on one or more of the hardware (such as graphics card).
+- Hardware issues: Hardware problems were detected on one or more of the hardware (such as graphics cards).

-- Software or hardware conflict: a software/hardware is in conflict with other software/hardware.
+- Software or hardware conflict: Software/hardware conflicts with other software/hardware.

 3 Popular Situations of the Memory Management Error in Windows

-The MEMORY_MANAGEMENT can show up on any versions of Windows.
-It tends to occur especially when you plan to run highly demanding processes like VR games and 4K livestreams.
+The MEMORY_MANAGEMENT can show up on any version of Windows.
+It tends to occur especially when you plan to run highly demanding processes like VR games and 4K live streams.
 I summarized the most popular three situations in which the error occurs.

 Situation 1: MEMORY_MANAGEMENT crashes.

-The stopcode memory management Windows 10 will definitely prevent you from entering the system as usual.
+The stop code memory management Windows 10 will prevent you from entering the system as usual.
 You’ll see the memory management error blue screen most of the time.
 Under such circumstances, you have no choice but to reboot the device to have a try.
 However, the problem may not be fixed by rebooting.
-What’s worse, PC crashes and even crash loops may be resulted from this.
+What’s worse, PC crashes and even crash loops may result from this.

 Situation 2: Windows 10 memory management loop.